-You need an IP_API_A license if you are not using DMCC_DMC licenses via Application Enablement Services WebLM.
+If your DMCC application uses DMCC to register one or more station endpoints, then you need licences.
+The preferred license type for this is the DMCC_DMC license available on the Application Enablement Services WebLM server.
+However, if no DMCC_DMC licenses are available, then you can use the IP_API_A licenses of the Communication Manager.
 To verify that you have a sufficient number of licenses, type display system-parameters customer-options.
 Go to the MAXIMUM IP REGISTRATIONS BY PRODUCT ID screen and check the IP_API_A field.
-See Figure 3: Checking for IP_API_A licenses on page 44.
+See Figure 3 on page 41.

 '''

 MAXIMUM IP REGISTRATIONS BY PRODUCT ID

-Product ID Rel.
+Rel.
 Limit

-0

-0
+Product ID

+Used

+IP_API_A : 1000 IP Agent : 0

+: 1000

+IP_Phone

 104

+IP_ROMax

+: 50

+: 500

 15

-0

-: 0

-0

-: 0

-: 0

-: 0

-: 0

-0
+IP Soft

+IP_eCons

-: 0
+: 5

 : 0

 0

 (NOTE: You must logoff & login to effect the permission changes.)

 '''